-Chris grew up in Calhoun County, Alabama and graduated cum laude from Harvard Law School in 2010.
-Before entering private practice, Chris clerked for Honorable William H. Pryor Jr. on the United States Court of Appeals for the Eleventh Circuit.
+Chris grew up in Calhoun County, Alabama.
+After earning his undergraduate degree from Vanderbilt University, he graduated cum laude from Harvard Law School.
+Before entering private practice, Chris clerked for Honorable William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit.
 He then worked for a large Birmingham firm where he focused on complex and appellate litigation before joining Hare Wynn in early 2015.

-Chris has published articles in the Alabama Lawyer and Defense Counsel Journal dealing with issues that frequently arise in complex litigation, namely removal of class actions and enforcement of forum-selection clauses.
-Chris was a member of the Birmingham Bar Association Future Leaders Forum Class V and has served on state and local bar committees.
-He is also on the junior board of the Horizons School of Birmingham and has long been a strong supporter of the Alabama Future Farmers of America, having served as state president of the association and as an alumni board member.
+Chris has published articles in the Alabama Lawyer and Defense Counsel Journal dealing with issues that frequently arise in complex litigation and was a member of the Birmingham Bar Association’s 2016 Future Leaders Forum.
+He is also on the junior board of the Horizons School of Birmingham and has long been a strong supporter of the Alabama Future Farmers of America, having served as state FFA president and an alumni board member.

-Outside of work, Chris enjoys spending time with his family, attending college football games, dining with friends, and visiting state parks.
-He also likes to kayak and work on woodworking projects.
+Outside of work, Chris enjoys spending time with his family, attending college football games, visiting friends, kayaking, and hiking.

 Vanderbilt University, B.A. summa cum laude 2007

-Prior to entering private practice, Chris clerked for Honorable William H. Pryor Jr. on the United States Court of Appeals for the Eleventh Circuit.
+Before he entered private practice, Chris clerked for Honorable William H. Pryor Jr. of the United States Court of Appeals for the Eleventh Circuit.

 - Alabama, 2010